facundoq/edunn/README.md

     `python3 --version`
     `pip3 --version`

-4. Make sure virtualenv is installed or else install with virtualenv:

-    `pip3 --user install virtualenv`
+    `python3 -c "import venv"`

-5. Create a virtualenv environment and install the dependencies in requirements.txt:
+4. Create a virtualenv environment and install the dependencies in [requirements.txt](https://github.com/facundoq/simplenn/blob/main/requirements.txt):

     `python3 -m venv nnenv`
     `source nnvenv/bin/activate`
     `pip install -r requirements.txt`

+Alternatively, you can use your `conda` distribution or another such tool to create a virtual environment and install the required libraries for `simplenn`.

 ## :pill: Solutions and bugs :bug: